tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCD/README.md

 ## IBM Rational Functional Tester (RFT)

 IBM Rational Functional Tester is an automated functional testing and regression testing tool.
 This software provides automated testing capabilities for functional, regression, GUI, and data-driven testing.
-With the Web UI Test
+With the Web UI Test perspective, you can test the modern Web UI applications that use HTML5, Dojo, and jQuery frameworks.
+You can use the Functional Test perspective to test the Java, SAP, and other HTML applications.

 ---